-[But seriously] our Torah-based calendar is much more than a calendar; it is a balancing compass ... it is a map and living guide that helps us navigate and align our lives with the cycles of time and space which we occupy and travel through.
+[But seriously] our Torah-based calendar is much more than a calendar; it is a balancing compass.
+It is a map and living guide that helps us navigate and align our lives with the cycles of time and space which we occupy and travel through.

-Sanctifying time - which is the essence of Shabbat and holidays - is the perfect coordination ... meant to achieve total balance, between our lives and the dynamics of our universe.
+Sanctifying time - which is the essence of Shabbat and holidays - is meant to achieve total balance ... between our lives and the dynamics of our universe.